jiinjeong/CSVolunteer/README.md

   * Here is how to do so:
     1. Create a document *in the same folder* as the HTML file that you want to style.
 Give it an extension of `.css`.
 (In other words, select "Save as" and give the document a file name that ends in `.css`.)
        * If you are using Repl, then simply click on `style.css` (in the navigation menu on the right).
+       * Note: The CSS file does not have to be in the same folder as the HTML file, but if it is in a different folder, we have to use a relative file path.
+We will learn about website structure and relative file paths in a future lesson.
     2. Go back to your HTML file, and add a head section.
     3. Within the head section, link the CSS file with the self-enclosed tag `<link rel="stylesheet" type="text/css" href="NAME_OF_YOUR_CSS_DOCUMENT.css">`
        * `rel` stands for "relationship."
          * The relationship of the CSS file to the HTML file is a stylesheet.
-       * `href` stands for "hyperreference," which is essentially a link.
+       * `href` stands for "hyper-reference," which is essentially a link.
   * For example:
   ```html
   <head>